Hornbill-Docs/servicemanager-user-guide/servicemanager-user-guide/service-portfolio/requests/request-email-contacts.md

 ## Exluding contacts
 Each contact in the list displays an envelope icon that indicates whether they are automatically included or excluded from outgoing emails, based on the color.
 * **Green envelope**.
 Email contacts showing a green envelope will be included in the relevant `To`, `Cc`, or `Bcc` field of the outgoing email.
 * **Grey envelope**.
-Email contacts showing a gray envelop will not be included.
+Email contacts showing a gray envelope will not be included.

 ![Excluding Contacts](/_books/servicemanager-user-guide/images/request-contact-exclude.png)

 Clicking on the envelope icon will toggle the setting between being included or excluded.
 Any changes to these are saved and will still apply when the request is next viewed.

 :::note
-Inclution is enabled by default when a contact is added.
+Inclusion is enabled by default when a contact is added.
 :::

 ## Editing or removing email contacts